-Disclaimer: This novel contains adult material including sexually explicit activities, references to child rape, strong language, extreme violence, and violence against children.
-This work is not suitable for minors.
+Content Warning: This work contains sexually explicit activities, strong language, extreme violence, child sexual abuse, and violence against children.
 Reader discretion is advised.

 Psycho Bullet Festival: The Odyssey of Abigale Quinlan